Plastic Reflectic (2016)

 The installation consists of what appears to be a large empty white pool filled with black water.
 When you step in front of it, hundreds of pieces of actual ocean plastic come floating to the surface, forming your silhouette.
 As you move your body or wave your arms, pieces of plastic submerge again while others float to the surface showing your own real-time reflection moving along with you, made of plastic waste fished from the oceans.
 Plastic Reflectic warns us by showing us our own bodies made out of plastic ocean trash, but also shows that everyone has a personal influence on this growing problem.

-Plastic Reflectic at the South by South West festival 2017, Austin, Texas, US
+South by South West festival in Austin Texas, USA, 2017